The Adventures of Pinocchio (1972 miniseries)

 The Adventures of Pinocchio (Le avventure di Pinocchio) is a 1972 Italian five-part miniseries directed by Luigi Comencini, which originally aired weekly on Rai 1 between April 8 and May 6, 1972.
 Based on Carlo Collodi's 1883 novel with the same name, the miniseries received a large critical success, and had an average of twenty-one and a half million viewers during its first airing.
 All the episodes together make up 280 minutes of runtime.

 An extended cut of the series, totaling 320 minutes of runtime divided into six episodes, first aired in France on Première chaîne de l'ORTF between December 19 and December 31, 1972.
 Also, a 135-minute edit of the miniseries was released as a theatrical film in Italy on December 21, 1972, and later released in other countries.

 Plot

-In rolls, a wagon promoting a Marionette spectacle, out Geppetto to see what has rolled up, seeing the Marionettes, Geppetto gets an idea to make a puppet to earn him a crust of bread and a cup of wine.
-He visits his friend Mastro Ciliegia (who just had a strange encounter with a log of wood) and asks for a log to make a marionette.
-Ciliegia offers the magic log, but Geppetto refuses, suddenly the wood flies at Geppetto striking him.
-Geppetto (thinking Mastro Ciliegia has thrown the wood at him) attacks him, they then calm down and Geppetto takes the magic log.

-When Geppetto gets home he starts to carve and shape the wood into a marionette and decides to name the puppet Pinocchio thinking it will bring him good luck.
-But once he makes the head and eyes, the eyes look around the room.
-Geppetto only thinking he is hunger-crazed eats a dinner of bread cooked over coals.
-Geppetto makes the puppet's arms and when the arms hit him on the head, he then realizes that puppet is really alive.
-Once the puppet is finished and clothed, it starts to walk but stumbles and falls.

-Later that night when Geppetto is sleeping, the Fairy with Turquoise Hair (who resembles Geppetto's wife, who has died) visits the carpenter's shop to see Pinocchio.
-The woman makes a deal with the puppet: if he behaves, honoring his father in the process, he will become a human being, otherwise, he will remain a piece of wood.
-Pinocchio promises and magically becomes a real child.